 On the other hand traditional charcoal manufacturing methods are far from environmentally friendly, since the process itself releases large quantities of volatile organic gases into the atmosphere, including methane, which is a particularly potent greenhouse gas.

 Haycarb has therefore developed their own industrial charcoaling operation at the Badalgama site in Sri Lanka.
 Winning the prestigious National Science and Technology Award for Eco-friendly processes in 2007, the Recogen business now produces more than 25% of Haycarb’s charcoal needs.

+We are especially proud of Haycarb’s role in Hayley’s recognition in the environment sector.
 The Recogen plant uses special vessels for the heating of the coconut shells in the required conditions for ideal charcoaling.
 The methane given off is collected, and then combusted in a boiler.
 A steam turbine then powers a 1 MW generator, which is connected into the Sri Lankan national grid.
-The multiple benefits if this unique facility can be stated as:
+The multiple benefits of this unique facility can be stated as:

 - Allowing charcoaling even in adverse weather conditions when traditional methods cannot take place, thereby smoothing the supply chain.

 - Using traditional waste materials from domestic sources, collected by new private collection enterprises which provide jobs in rural areas.

 - Saving of the equivalent of 46,000 tonnes per annum of carbon dioxide release.

 - Generating tradeable carbon credits, registered under the UNFCCC system.